-Once you have a confirmed position and contract, your employer should assume responsibility for submitting your visa application.
+Once there is a confirmed position and contract, the employer should assume responsibility for submitting the visa application.

 ► Step 2 - Get an entry permit

-You'll need to supply your employer with various documents, and it's best to get all documents attested or notarised.
-Your company will provide you with a comprehensive list of all necessary paperwork required.
+Applicants need to supply their employer with various documents, and it's best to get all documents attested or notarised.
+The company will provide a comprehensive list of all the required paperwork.

-They'll then file with the immigration department for an entry permit, which will allow you to come to the country.
-Once received, they'll most likely email you a copy of this document.
-Print out your own copy of this permit to show to airport authorities, and then when you arrive in Abu Dhabi retrieve the original copy from the passports section of the Abu Dhabi airport.
+They will then file with the immigration department for an entry permit, which will allow the foreign worker into the country.
+Once received, they will most likely email the applicant a copy of this document.
+It's best to print out a copy of this permit to show to airport authorities, and then when arriving in Abu Dhabi retrieve the original copy from the passports section of the Abu Dhabi airport.

 ► Step 3 - Taking a medical test

-Once you arrive in Abu Dhabi, your company has 60 days to file for a formal residency visa, which will allow you to stay in the UAE for three years.
-In order to start the filing process, you'll need to pass a medical test and present the certificate to your employer.
+Once the employee arrives in Abu Dhabi, the company has 60 days to file for a formal residency visa, which will allow the employee to stay in the UAE for two years.
+To start the filing process, expats need to pass a medical test and present the certificate to their employer.

-Blood and chest X-rays are taken during the medical test; individuals who test positive for HIV/AIDS or pulmonary Tuberculosis will not be granted a residency visa and will be deported.
-Those who test positive for extra-pulmonary Tuberculosis will not be deported.
+Blood and chest X-rays are taken during the medical test; individuals who test positive for HIV/AIDS or pulmonary tuberculosis will not be granted a residency visa and will be deported.

 ► Step 4 - Get your labour card

-Your labour card, like your residency visa, is valid for three years.
+The labour card, like the residency visa, is usually valid for two years.

-Your employer is responsible for all costs incurred by the process, so don’t allow yourself to be taken advantage of for carrying this cost.
+The employer is responsible for all costs incurred by the process, so expats should not allow themselves to be taken advantage of by carrying any of this cost.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.

-Those who wish to sponsor their family must earn a minimum salary of at least 4000 AED or 3000 AED plus an accommodation allowance (as certified by your official labour contract), and must have a tenancy contract proving they hold housing that is not shared.
+Those who wish to sponsor their family must meet the minimum salary requirements as stipulated by the Department of Naturalization and Residency (as certified by an official labour contract) and must have a tenancy contract proving that their housing is not shared.

-Parents are unable to sponsor male children of 18 years or older unless they are enrolled in full time education in the UAE.
-Additionally, women can only sponsor their immediate family if they hold a residency visa as an engineer, teacher, doctor, nurse or any other member of the medical industry.
+Parents are unable to sponsor male children of 18 years or older unless they are enrolled in full-time education in the UAE.
+Additionally, women can only sponsor their immediate family if they hold a residency visa as an engineer, teacher, doctor, nurse or any other medical industry professional.

 If sponsoring parents, stipulations become increasingly strict and require a greater average monthly income as well as proof that no other person can assume responsibility in the home country of the parents.

-It is not possible to sponsor a boyfriend, girlfriend or common law partner; it's necessary to have a marriage certificate proving that the individual you're sponsoring is indeed your spouse.
+It is not possible to sponsor a boyfriend, girlfriend or common-law partner; it's necessary to have a marriage certificate as proof of the relationship.

-Application forms are available from the Immigration Department and must be typed in Arabic, submitted with the designated documents, medical certificates, and 100 AED as paid through vending machines inside the Immigration Department.
+Application forms are available from the Immigration Department and must be typed in Arabic, and submitted with the designated documents, medical certificates and fee, paid through vending machines inside the Immigration Department.